aabraha18/Cyber_Learnings/Project 1/Project 1 - ELK Stack.md

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-  - Load balancing ensures that the application will be highly available, in addition to restricting inbound requests to the network.

-  - Load Balancers protect a system from potential attacks by evenly distributing web traffic across multiple servers.
+Load balancing ensures that the application will be highly available, in addition to restricting inbound requests to the network.
+Load balancers also protect a system from potential attacks by evenly distributing web traffic across multiple servers.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
   - Filebeat collects data about the file system.